 As a business, a freelancer chooses to work for particular clients when projects arise.
 Companies often choose freelance writers if they want to outsource services instead of hiring permanent staff.
 Freelance writers complete varied projects like article writing, content writing, editing, web content, SEO writing, designing, data entry and bookkeeping.
 They charge a fixed project rate or an hourly rate depending on the nature of the work.
 They can also write content for a blog, but this is usually done anonymously (a practice known as ghostwriting).

 The good thing about freelance writing is that money is paid as work is completed, or sometimes even up-front.
 The freelancer doesn’t necessarily have to be an expert in a certain field, but being an expert could be an advantage for them.
-The core skills they need are an ability to research and write for varied topics and clientele; it’s as simple as that.
+The core skills they need are the ability to research and write for varied topics and clientele; it's as simple as that.